 The founders of the Policy Circle believe in a woman’s capacity for thought leadership.
 The Policy Circle is platform for women to learn about civics and build confidence in themselves to take action the way they want.
 The mission and vision is women across the Nation are connected and engaged in their communities, openly share their views and take a leadership role in public policy dialogue on what human creativity can accomplish in a free market economy.

 What is the proposed financial structure?

 - Our goal is to be self-sustaining through membership donations.
-Donations will go to ongoing website maintenance and development, Policy Brief research and a small part time staff.
+Donations will go to ongoing website maintenance and development, Policy Brief research and a small staff.

 Is fundraising involved?